 Critical Studies 1

 This course will underpin and work in conjunction with the Creative Enquiry courses for first year BFA students and will investigate some of the primary issues confronting art in the twentieth century, including the development of modernism and modernity.
 This course will introduce a basic understanding of essential concepts such as abstraction, the rejection of the unique art object, the socio-political in art and the radical experimentation of the twentieth century.
-It will link both art historical narratives with broader cultural, philosophical and socio-political issues and themes
+It will link both art historical narratives with broader cultural, philosophical and socio-political issues and themes.

-1. demonstrate an understanding of major themes and issues in art history including the development of modernity.
+1. Demonstrate an understanding of major themes and issues in art history including the development of modernity.

-2. demonstrate developed skills in the analysis of visual art and culture.
+2. Demonstrate developed skills in the analysis of visual art and culture.

-3. demonstrate developed skills in researching the visual arts.
+3. Demonstrate developed skills in researching the visual arts.

-4. demonstrate developed skills in communicating about visual arts, in both written and verbal forms.
+4. Demonstrate developed skills in communicating about visual arts, in both written and verbal forms.

-|Content||The course will cover fields such as the changing role of the artist in western culture; modernism and modernity; abstraction and the spiritual; political activism in the visual arts; the questioning of the unique object; the ‘white cube’; psychoanalysis, the body and the surreal; visuality and new technologies.
+The course will cover fields such as the changing role of the artist in western culture; modernism and modernity; abstraction and the spiritual; political activism in the visual arts; the questioning of the unique object; the ‘white cube’; psychoanalysis, the body and the surreal; visuality and new technologies.

-|Transition||Students who have completed AART1210 are not permitted to enrol into AART1100.|
+This course replaces the following course(s): AART1210.
+Students who have successfully completed AART1210 are not eligible to enrol in AART1100.

-Lecture: for 2 hour(s) per Week for Full Term
+Face to Face On Campus 2 hour(s) per Week for Full Term